-If authorized per Table 1, written feedback on Full Applications is made available to Applicants before the submission deadline for Replies to Reviewer Comments.
+Written feedback on Full Applications is made available to Applicants before the submission deadline for Replies to Reviewer Comments.
 By providing feedback, ARPA-E intends to guide the further development of the proposed technology and to provide a brief opportunity to respond to reviewer comments.

 a.
-Successful Applicants
+SUCCESSFUL APPLICANTS